ycarowr/UnityDesignPatterns/Assets/Behavioral/Command/Readme.md

 Here are some variations of invokers implementations:
 1. The [Queue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/CommandQueue.cs) is First in First out structure that manipulates commands.
-2. [TimeredQueue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/TimeredCommandQueue.cs), which works in a similar way, however it only dispatches commands only after an amount of time.
+2. [TimeredQueue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/TimeredCommandQueue.cs) works in a similar way, however it only dispatches commands only after an amount of time.

 #### Actor
-An [Actor](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Actor/MotionEntity.cs)  with a method call and its parameters are the data encapsulated by the concrete commands.
+An [Actor](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Actor/MotionEntity.cs), a method call and its parameters are the data encapsulated by the concrete commands.
 The implementation depends completely of the application scope, in this case, a motion object.

 ```